Enrolling New Students

 The Marietta City Schools Tuition Program allows students who do not live in the Marietta City School district to attend an MCS school by paying tuition.
 Out-of-district students interested in applying to the Marietta Center for Advanced Academics STEAM Magnet Program should visit MCAA Application Procedures for more information.

-Current tuition cost is $150 per month.
+Current tuition cost is $150 per month, per student.

 The following criteria must be met for consideration:

 - Above average grades and standardized test scores, history of good behavior, good attendance, and timely payment of past tuition fees.